How to read old newspapers online

 The best old newspaper websites

 This is the old newspapers hub for the US Library of Congress, where you can search through digitised copies of newspapers and other publications that were printed between 1777 and 1963.
 You can choose to limit your research by state, date range or specific publication.
 There’s also a directory of the old newspapers published in the USA since 1690 (not all of which have been digitised), which can help you to identify what titles exist for a specific place and time.
-This currently lists 156,720 publications.

 This long-running collaboration between the National Library of Australia and the country’s libraries and archives is an excellent place to find old newspapers down under.
 There are lots of advanced search features to help you filter down results.
 You can also focus on particular states or territories, or look through individual titles by date, or the category of newspaper article.